Director Cheatle Resigns And State Police Testimony

 It is my hope the truth will now come.

-Her lack of leadership following the assassination attempt has not only impeded the ongoing investigation and eroded the public's trust, but it is also the potential to erode the mutual respect and trust that are fundamental to this relationship between the Secret Service and partners they rely on.
+Her lack of leadership following the assassination attempt has not only impeded the ongoing investigation and eroded the public's trust, but it has also the potential to erode the mutual respect and trust that are fundamental to this relationship between the Secret Service and partners they rely on.

 Is that correct?

-So that's my guy.
+So that's my question.

-This is what happens when you testify.
+Guys, this is what happens when you testify.

-The Pennsylvania State Police use a digital radio system, whether it be the P25 or something of that nature.
+You don't want to make sure that the police use a digital radio system, whether it be the P-25 or something of that nature.

 Yes, we do.

-Uh and it has unbelievable technology.
+And it has unbelievable technology.

 Does the Secret Service also use a digital radio system?